epfl-ada/ada-2022-project-b0beast/README.md

 ## Proposed additional datasets

 In addition to the CMU dataset, we want to add "movies_metadata.csv" from the ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle.
-This dataset contains information on 45,000 movies and it will add **TODO: add number** previously unknown values for the movie box office revenue.
+This dataset contains information on 45,000 movies released on or before July 2017.
+By doing a left join with the existing dataset we managed to add 1074 previously unknown values for the movie box office revenue.
+That's an increase by 12,78% to a total of 9475 known box office revenue values.
 It also introduces new features which will be very interesting and beneficial for our further analysis, like for example the budget of a movie.
 A detailed description of the format and all further relevant information can be found on Kaggle.

+## Files
+- data_exploration.ipynb:: Ananlysis on the dataset
+- data_wrangling.ipynb:: Load datasets, merge and clean
+- gen_ethnicities.ipynb:: Get ethnicities from wikidata using sparql query
+- data_wrangling_tools.py:: Functions to easily load the cleaned datasets
+- gen/ethnicities.tsv::  Cointains all ethnicities and freebase ID's
+- gen/reports:: Folder which cointains reports created which ["pandas profiling"](https://pandas-profiling.ydata.ai)

 ## Methods